BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 The validation protocols are specified in the ``pipeline_settings`` dictionary of ``./config/recipes.json`` under the key ``validation_protocols``.

+The analysis of each optimised model is stored in the file ``./final.json``.
+Here's a description of some of the entries of the ``final.json`` file:

+* ``score``: global z-score of the optimised e-model.
+It is sum of z-scores of all e-features used during optimisation.
+Validation e-feature scores are not added to this score.
+* ``parameters``: best hall of fame parameters of the optimised e-model
+* ``fitness``: z-score of each optimised e-feature
+* ``features``: numerical value of each e-feature
+* ``validation_fitness``: z-scores of each validation e-feature
+* ``validated``: whether the model has been validated, This field can have 3 values:

+    - ``None``, the model did not go yet through validation.
+    - ``False``, the model did not pass validation successfully.
+    - ``True``, the model passed validation successfully.

+* ``pdfs``: path to the pdf file containing the plots of the traces, scores and parameters distributions of the optimised e-model

 The plots are stored in ``./figures/`` which contains the following subfolders:

 * ``efeatures_extraction``: Contains separate figures for each e-feature, each drawn based on the specific protocol used for extraction.